Join the conversation

 To see which polycarbonate is right for you, please read the specifications from the manufacturers and compare it with what you are trying to accomplish in your greenhouse regarding light transmission, insulation factor, etc. You should take into consideration what plants you are growing and their requirements.
 Also, if you are in a harsh or moderate climate and if are you looking for maximum or minimum R value.

-For information on GE products, click here
+For information on Lexan products, click here

 For information on Polygal products, click here